-(All amounts are in 000 INR, unless otherwise stated)
+Divya Rastogi Company Secretary Membership No. ACS23122 (All amounts in INR "000", unless otherwise stated)

 1 Corporate Information

 Samvardhana Motherson Hamakyorex Engineered Logistics Limited ("SAMRX" or "the Company"), is incorporated in India on December 12, 2018.
 The address of its registered office is 2nd Floor, F-7, Block B-1, Mohan Co-operative Industrial Estate, Mathura Road, New Delhi-110044.
 The Company is a public limited company domiciled in India.
 The main object of the Company is to provide logistic services by all means of transportation by land, sea, rail, inland waterways, air and multimodel transport etc. including services for management of warehouses & logistics and other related services.